speedie1337/spmenu/docs/docs.md

 - Prepending `magnet ` will open a magnet link in $TORRENT
 - Prepending `www` will open a page in $BROWSER

+Most of the time you don't need to prepend `www` though, for example typing in `https://gnu.org` will open gnu.org in $BROWSER even without the prefix.
+Same goes for magnet links.

 License
 =======